-The term Achaemenid is in fact the Latinized version of the Old Persian name Haxāmaniš (a bahuvrihi compound translating to “having a friend’s mind”.
-Achaemenes was himself a minor 7th-century ruler of the Anshan (Ansham or Anšān) located in southwestern Iran.
+The term Achaemenid is in fact the Latinized version of the Old Persian name Haxāmaniš (probably translating to “having a friendly mind”).
+Achaemenes was himself a minor 7th-century ruler of the Anshan (Ansham or Anšān) province located in southwestern Iran.
 It was not until the time of Cyrus the Great, a descendant of Achaemenes, that the Achaemenid Empire developed the prestige of an empire and set out to incorporate the existing empires of the ancient east.

-The Acahemenids fell to the invading armies of Alexander the Great.
-Alexander the Great defeated the Persian armies at Granicus (334 BC), followed by Issus (333 BC), and lastly at Gaugamela (331 BC).
+The Acahemenids fell to the invading armies of Alexander III of Macedon.
+Alexander defeated the Persian armies at Granicus (334 BC), followed by Issus (333 BC), and lastly at Gaugamela (331 BC).
 Afterwards, he marched on Susa and Persepolis which surrendered in early 330 BC.
-Darius III was taken prisoner by Bessus, his Bactrian satrap and kinsman.
-As Alexander approached, Bessus had his men murder Darius III and then declared himself Darius’ successor.
-Alexander, put him on trial and ordered his execution in a “cruel and barbarous manner”.
-Alexander generally kept the original Achaemenid administrative structure, leading some scholars to dub him as “the last of the Achaemenids” Upon Alexander’s death in 323 BC, his empire was divided among his generals, the Diadochi, resulting in a number of smaller states.
+Darius III was taken prisoner by Bessus, his Bactrian satrap and kinsman who then murdered Darius III and declared himself Darius’ successor.
+Alexander, put him on trial and ordered his execution.
+Alexander generally kept the original Achaemenid administrative structure, leading some scholars to dub him as “the last of the Achaemenids”.
+Upon Alexander’s death in 323 BC, his empire was divided among his generals, the Diadochi, resulting in a number of smaller states.
 The largest of these, which held sway over the Iranian plateau, was Seleucid Empire, ruled by Alexander’s general Seleucus I Nicator.
 Native Iranian rule would be restored by the Parthians of northeastern Iran over the course of the 2nd century BC.